cspa-exam/open-standards/README.md

 - Why do programmers have to repeatedly take widely-varying and subjectively written technical tests each and every time they interview at a company?
 - Why do companies have to spend time reviewing each candidate as if from scratch?
 - What does it mean to be competent in a language, framework, or technology?
-Can we encode these requirements in a standardized way?
+Can we encode these requirements in a precise, standardized way?

 These are not easy questions to answer!
 And we're not certainly not trying to do it alone.
 If you would like to input your expertise, please [apply for the Technical Steering Committee](https://cspa.io/tsc/apply).